Updated: 6/28/2021 (originally published on 6/25/2021)

 What we have learned in the last 5 days!

-The developers of the building were once accused of paying off local officials for building permits, and that competitors of the developers have claimed that the developers were receiving preferential treatment during the permitting process at the time of construction.
+The developers of the building were once accused of paying off local officials for building permits, and competitors of the developers have claimed that the developers were receiving preferential treatment during the permitting process at the time of construction.
 Unfortunately, the developer of the site has since passed in 2014, however it may be possible to go after his estate (or a business) if it can be proven that he bypassed building permits and cut corners during the construction process to save money.
 Additionally, in our opinion, if it is identified that it can be proven that the interested parties asked city officials and surfside officials to fast-track the permitting process as well as looking the other way during the inspection process at the time of construction, the town of surfside and the inspectors and other officials may be held accountable.

 Plaintiff lawyers will also investigate the roles of Breterman Jurado & Associates, the consulting engineers of the development, and William M. Friedman & Associates, the architects.
 Mr. Manuel Jurado, of Breterman Jurado & Associates, stated that he oversaw the electrical and mechanical work while Mr. Breterman was in charge of the structural work, either way, if it can be proven that there was negligence during the construction of the building by anyone within the firm, as a partner Mr. Jurado could be held personally liable.
-Mr. Breterman, who died in the 1990s, estate could also be held liable.
+Mr. Breterman, who died in the 1990s, the estate could also be held liable.

 Mr. William Friedman of William M. Friedman & Associates died in 2018, but his estate could also be held accountable if negligence could be proven by the plaintiff attorneys.